 Čumil is a whimsical bronze statue of a sewer worker resting on top of a manhole and either looking at passerby or looking up women’s skirts.
 It is one of the most photographed statue.
 Do you see how his head is a bit shiny?
 Legend has it that if you touch his head, your wish will come true.

-And during your day trip in Bratislava, make sure to search for other fun statues around the city.
+There are other fun statues around the city as well.
 Paparazzi Statue, Guard’s Booth, Schnöner Náci, and Napoleon’s Army Soldier are near the Man at Work statue and Hans Christian Andersen is located on Hviezdoslavovo námestie, which is close to St Martin’s Cathedral.

 Address: Panská 251/1, 811 01 Bratislava | Hours: 24 hours